helidon-io/helidon/docs/modules/telemetry/opentelemetry.md

 - `console`

-  Writes telemetry data at the `INFO` level using the `java.util.logging.Logger` for `io.opentelemetry.exporter.logging.Logging{signal}Expoerter`
+  Uses `LoggingSpanExporter` for spans, `LoggingMetricExporter` for metrics, and `SystemOutLogRecordExporter` for logs.

-- `logging-otlp`
+- `logging_otlp`

   Writes telemetry data in JSON format to the logger for the particular OpenTelemetry implementation class (e.g., `OtlpJsonLoggingMetricExporter`).

-The `console` and `logging-otlp` have no configuration that is common across all signals.
+The `console` and `logging_otlp` exporters have no configuration that is common across all signals.

 > [!NOTE]
 > You need to add dependencies to your project for the exporters your